Home >> Agile HR >> The HR Manager as a PeopleOps Scrum Master

 Facilitator and Mentor

-The entire project of employees file documentation was completed as per the schedule (20 days).
-An internal audit was conducted by both finance and quality teams, followed by the external audit.
+The entire document documentation of the employees was completed as per the scheduled time (20 days).
+An internal audit was performed by both the finance and quality teams, followed by an external audit.
 There were zero errors in the entire process.

 The HR team (PeopleOps Scrum Master, HR Executive and Recruiter) received accolades, a team reward of INR 5000, and a half-day off from the company’s Managing Director.
 The team spent the reward amount toward team lunch and sweets for all employees.